Tonys broadcast hit with sound complaints as viewers beg CBS to ‘turn on the mics’

 “The sound problems are really putting a hamper on the show performances.
 I could barely hear what Jonathan Groff was singing sometimes,” another shared.

 “Why cant the #Tonys ever get the sound mix right on the Broadcast?
-The shows on Broadway do this 8 shows a week, its insane that @CBS can't ever get this right for one night a year,” another said.
+The shows on Broadway do this 8 shows a week, its insane that @CBS can't ever get this right for one night a year,” someone else said.

-Others noted that they couldn’t hear actors like Sarah Snook accepting their speeches.

 Join our commenting forum